Shareable Content

 Prerequisites

 This guide exclusively uses the Warrant API and thus assumes you have a Warrant account with API keys.
-If you don't, please first follow the Getting Started guide to set up your account.
+If you don't, please first follow the Quickstart to set up your account.

 Creating Object Types for Each Content Type